Benjamin144/Habitual-Living/README.md

 Actuals:

-Nav bars are always avaiable and once used will direct the site user to their page of choice.
+* Nav bars are always available and once used will direct the site user to their page of choice.
 They might be intrigued at first by the navlink names.
-They have immediate options to access a shopping bag regardless of whether they were subscribed.
-It's a handy way of luring the customer to eventually buy something
+*They have immediate options to access a shopping bag regardless of whether they were subscribed.
+* Shopping bag v unsubsribed might be a handy way of luring the customer into eventually buying something.
-Beside the shopping trolley icon the user can choose to log, join by registering a subscription or simply leave a comment *not developed at the time of writing this*
+* Beside the shopping trolley icon the user can choose to log, join by registering a subscription or simply leave a comment *not developed at the time of writing this*
-There is a handy search bar above a marketing banner to help the user decide what to buy!
+* There is a handy search bar above a marketing banner to help the user decide what to buy!
-If you were switching to view the Site on a mobile, then you would be able to use a nice collapsable nav bar which is made accessable via the hamburger styles icon, on the top left hand side of your device.
-Here you have different visual approach where the nav items are cascaded downwards on the LHS.
+* If you were switching to view the Site on a mobile, then you would be able to use a nice collapsable nav bar which is made accessable via the hamburger styles icon, on the top left hand side of your device.
+   * There you have different visual approach where the nav items are cascaded downwards on the LHS.
-Again the shopping bag and links to the product pages remain intact.
+* Again the shopping bag and links to the product pages remain intact.

 As far as navigation goes it flows like.....